SWFSC/viame-web-noaa-gcp/docs/admin-storage.md

 ## Setup

-This section expands on the [DIVE Cloud Storage Integration docs](https://kitware.github.io/dive/Deployment-Storage).
+This section expands on the [Cloud Storage Integration docs](https://kitware.github.io/dive/Deployment-Storage).

 ### Creating access credentials

-Follow the DIVE [Creating access credentials instructions](https://kitware.github.io/dive/Deployment-Storage/#creating-access-credentials).
+Follow the [Creating access credentials instructions](https://kitware.github.io/dive/Deployment-Storage/#creating-access-credentials).
 You should already have created the service account during [deployment](deployment-general.md#create-gcp-resources).
 You must create an access key for the same service account that is attached to your VM(s).

 ### Setting up CORS